 If you are a retailer who buys propane in bulk, tax included, you can apply for a refund on sales of propane dispensed into cylinders and other unlicensed equipment.

-Read on: gasoline tax refunds (four year time limit applies)
+Read on: Ontario Gasoline Tax Refund Program (four year time limit applies)

 You need to register with the province if you intend to conduct business as a: